School Science Lessons

 3.8.4 Chlorine, hazards

-Chlorine is very toxic and can react to cause fires or explosions upon contact with turpentine, ether, ammonia gas, illuminating gas, hydrocarbon, hydrogen gas and powdered metals.
+Chlorine can react to cause fires or explosions upon contact with turpentine, ether, ammonia gas, illuminating gas, hydrocarbon, hydrogen gas and powdered metals.

 Chlorine dissolves readily in water to form a highly corrosive solution.